shubham-lingam/video-game-sales-eda/README.md

 - DS appeared in **1 title**
 - Nintendo published **all 10 titles**

+### Business Insight

+The concentration of Nintendo titles among the best-selling games highlights the commercial strength of major franchises and successful platform ecosystems.

 ---

-## 6️⃣ Regional Market Differences
+## 6. Regional Market Differences

 North America represented the largest regional market: